outofmbufs/python-pdp11-emulator/README.md

 Enjoy!

+### Booting v5 UNIX

+* You will need two separate shell windows.
+One will be the running python window, where not much happens once you get started.
+The other will be your emulated console.
+In the first window, type this:

+    python3 boot.py --drive v5root.rk --rk

+You may wish to examine 'boot.py' to see how all this works.
+If you named your copy of the simh RK05 image something else, use that in place of "v5root.rk".
+The "--rk" option creates an 11/70 with RK05 drives instead of the hp/RM80.
+You can, of course, construct a machine with both (or multiple drives) but see the boot.py and machine.py code for how to do that.

+In the second window, you need to telnet to port 1170 to connect to the console emulation.
+It will be very helpful to be in raw terminal mode too.
+On the mac I do it like this:

+    % (stty raw; nc localhost 1170; stty sane)

+in this window you will get a prompt '@' ... type:

+   unix

+at that '@' prompt and v5 unix will boot up.
+Login as root, no password.

 ## Understanding the code
 I'll have to write more about this later; as a first step to getting around: